Private banker pay holds up in tough market

 De Weck said these factors have pushed the cost of Asian bankers higher than in Switzerland, while in London staff costs are about the same.

-The business remains centred around people and relationships and downward pressure on costs can have only a limited effect on pay scales, said Pablo Garnica, European head of JP Morgan's (JPM.N) private bank.
+The business remains centered around people and relationships and downward pressure on costs can have only a limited effect on pay scales, said Pablo Garnica, European head of JP Morgan's private bank.

-"You need to reward people to incentivise people to grow," Garnica said.
+"You need to reward people to incentivize people to grow," Garnica said.

 "At the end of the day you need to have the people capable of dealing with clients and complex situations.
 At the end of the day you need a human being talking to a human being."